jrddp/vscode-tagsurfer/README.md

 - If there is no bracket or tag under the cursor, it will use the bracket at the end of the line.
 This allows, for example, jumping to the end of a function while hovering over its name.
 - If you have a full line selected, it will also jump as if you were hovering over the end of the line.
 This allows you to very easily select entire functions.

+## Delete Selection with Matching Pairs

+Deletes current selection along with any matching tags or brackets.
+Will also clean up any empty lines from the pair delections.

 ## Delete Surrounding Tag Pair

-Deletes the tag pair surrounding the cursor and cleans up any leftover whitespace.
+Deletes the tag pair surrounding the cursor and cleans up any leftover empty lines.

 ## Insert Self-Closing Tag